-The series of EB-1 visas are Employment-Based First Preference permanent residency U.S. visas, also known as "green cards", which allow the holder to live and work permanently in the United States permanently.
+The series of EB-1 visas are Employment-Based First Preference permanent residency U.S. visas, also known as green cards, allow the holder to reside in the United States permanently.
 There are three EB-1 visa types for individuals with a high level of achievement in one of three broad areas.

 You can find out a lot more about your EB-1 visa options from this YouTube playlist.